John Welsh of Ayr: Life

 When Welsh arrived in France he immediately began to learn the French language, and within fourteen weeks he was able to preach in French.
 Shortly afterwards he became the pastors of the Protestant churches of Nerac, Jonsac, and eventually Saint-Jean-d'Angély in Saintonge, where he remained for sixteen years.
 The town council of Ayr continued to regularly remit his stipend as minister of the parish to him for several years after his banishment.

 When Saint-Jean-d'Angély, a strongly fortified town, was besieged by King Louis XIII during the war against the Protestants in 1620, Welsh encouraged the citizens to form a resistance and helped operate the guns on the walls.
 After the town surrendered, he continued to preach as usual until he was summoned before the king, who reprimanded him for violating the law forbidding anyone from providing religious services other than the standard.
 Welsh replied that if the king knew what he preached he would himself both come to hear him and make all his subjects do the same, for what he preached was that there was none on earth above the king, which none who had adhered to the pope would say.
 His answer impressed the king, who answered, "Very well, father, you shall be my minister", and promised him his protection.
 When the town was captured again in the following year, the king ordered guards to be placed around the house of Welch and provided horses and wagons to convey him, his family, and his household goods to Rochelle in safety.

 Welsh never returned to his charge and went to Zealand.
 He sent a petition to King James asking for permission to return to his native country, and obtained the freedom to go to London.
 Through John Young, Dean of Winchester, an attempt was unsuccessfully made to obtain a general approval of episcopacy from Welsh.
 When Welsh's wife went to King James to ask his remission, the king answered that he would pardon him if she would induce him to submit to the bishops.
-She replied that she would rather receive his decapitated head in her lap.
+She replied that she would rather receive his severed head in her lap.
 On hearing that Welsh would die soon, the king granted his request for permission to preach in London.
 He died on 2 April 1622, two hours after concluding the services.
 He was survived by his wife Elizabeth, youngest daughter of John Knox the reformer, and four sons and two daughters, of whom Josias became minister of Temple Bar, or Temple Patrick, Ireland.
 Jane Welsh, the wife of Thomas Carlyle, claimed descent from Welsh.